zeroc-ice/ice-demos/cpp11/Ice/interceptor/README.md

 the thermostat, and another for handling authentication requests.

 The authenticator object only has one exposed operation which takes a username and password, and (if they're valid) issues an access token
 (this demo doesn't actually check login credentials, so any username and password can be used with the demo).
-After authenticating, the client add this access token to its [Request Context][2], so it's transmitted alongside any requests it makes to the server.
+After authenticating, the client adds this access token to its [Request Context][2], so it's transmitted alongside any requests it makes to the server.

 Internally, the server keeps a list of valid access tokens, and uses a [Dispatch Interceptor][1] to intercept incoming requests to the thermostat object.